 It’s the perfect opportunity to shop for clothes as well as baby diapers.
 Especially since we all know how expensive diapers can get!

-Because of all the great deals that Target offers, the love I have for Target seems to never end.
+Because of all the great deals that Target offers, the love I have for Target is never-ending.

 You can use your REDCard to earn 5% cashback on purchases in-store and online, get free shipping, and even get notified on early promotions and events.

 If you don’t already have the Target app, make sure you sign up for the app so that you can access their Cartwheel offers.